Skip to main content

 2

-Get the Authority URL from Endpoints
+Get the Issuer URL from Endpoints

 Part 2 — Configure the IdP in Barndoor